Breeze/breeze.server.net/Nuget.builds/readme.txt

 Therefore this package also includes a "base" Breeze version (breeze.base.debug.js) with no adapters (breeze.base.min.js) is the minified version).
 You can deploy this script and the adapter scripts you need, drawn from the Adapters folder.

 Finally, the Scripts folder includes the "Q" promises library (plain and minified) from https://github.com/kriskowal/q.
-Breeze depends on "Q".
+Breeze depends on "Q" or another promise implementation, such as Angular's $q.

 Breeze Runtime Server Files
 ----------------------------